-Largely considered on of the best Italian forwards in history, Parisse is a fantastic player to watch and nightmare to play against.
-His ability to position himself correctly in the line out and tenacity with the ball in hand make him a force to be reckoned with.
+Largely considered one of the best Italian forwards in history, Parisse is a fantastic player to watch and a nightmare to play against.
+His ability to position himself correctly in the line out and tenacity with the ball in hand makes him a force to be reckoned with.

 He made his international debut at just 18 years of age against New Zealand in Hamilton in 2002.
-He was the first ever Italian player to be nominated for the IRB player of the year award.
-An ever present in the Italian team at number 8, Parisse went to the 2015 World Cup to represent his country on the global stage for a 4th time.
+He was the first-ever Italian player to be nominated for the IRB player of the year award.
+An ever-present in the Italian team at number 8, Parisse went to the 2015 World Cup to represent his country on the global stage for the 4th time.

-Played all Italy's games at RWC2003 a month after his 20th birthday, has now appeared in four Rugby World Cup tournaments, skippering them at the last two.
+He played all Italy's games at RWC 2003 a month after his 20th birthday and went on to appear in four Rugby World Cup tournaments, skippering them in the last two.

 He played with Treviso for 4 years until he signed with Stade Francais in 2005.
 French Championship winner with Stade Francais in 2007 and captained them to title in 2015.
-Finalist in the European Challenge Cup 2011 and 2013, skippering both times.
-Named Top 14 Player of the Season for 2014/2015.
+He was a finalist in the European Challenge Cup 2011 and 2013, skippering both times.
+Parisse was named Top 14 Player of the Season for 2014/2015.

-Still regarded as one of the finest no.8s in world rugby, Parisse captained the Azzurri in the 2018 6 Nations and is the most capped player in the squad with 138 caps.
+Still regarded as one of the finest no.8s in world rugby, Parisse captained the Azzurri in the 2018 6 Nations and was the most capped player in the squad with 138 caps.

-In June 2019, Parisse confirmed that he will leave Stade Francais following 15 years, 258 appearances and scoring 238 points for the club.
+In June 2019, he confirmed that he would leave Stade Francais following 15 years, 258 appearances and scoring 238 points for the club.

-He later signed a one-year deal with RC Toulon and will join the club after the Rugby World Cup in Japan.
+He later signed a one-year deal with RC Toulon and joined the club after the Rugby World Cup in Japan.

 |2019 - present|